 2. Install cobbler and prerequisites

-We’ll be focusing on installing on a RPM based system such as Fedora or CentOS.
+We’ll be focusing on installing on a RPM based system such as Fedora, CentOS or AlmaLinux.

 Enable EPEL repositories